DhruvSuvarna/Text-Utils-React/README.md

 It helps me to keep my code note neat and clean as well as organize my files properly and reuse any components which I have built.

-So I highly recommend that everyone to learn React as it really great.
+So I highly recommend everyone to learn React as it really great.

 In this project I haven't used React Routing concepts as they are incompatible with Github Pages (You will get some issues while hosting this website on github if Routing is used)